 From Route 6, players can catch Honedge, a Pokemon that has nine resistances and three immunities.
 When combined with a defense that's impressive by endgame standards, it'll walk right over anything that's not super-effective or a powerful special sweeper.
 Even better, it resists the second and fourth gyms while completely no selling the third.

 ORAS players can get a free Pokemon as soon as they hit the first Pokemon Centre via the Mystery Gift and Internet.
 The Pokemon in question: a shiny Beldum...
 I repeat.
-A Beldum, that can evolve into one of the strongest pseudo-legendaries out there with one of the better Megas to boot; and has insane type coverage and resistances, not to mention knowing Zen Headbutt and Iron Head...
+A Beldum, that can evolve into one of the strongest pseudo-legendaries out there with one of the better Megas to boot and has insane type coverage and resistances.
+Normally, Beldum can only have Take Down... but this one knows the powerful Zen Headbutt and Iron Head, and if that's not enough, it also has Hold Back, a move that will leave the opponent at one HP instead of KOing them, making catching of non-ghosts an easy task.
 Yeah...

 Omega and Alpha introduces the DexNav system, which allows you track indiviual pokemon with the potential for bonus egg moves, Hidden Abilities, the chance to having perfect IVs in up to a minimum of three stats, and the chance to have rare and powerful hold items.
 See those Seedots carrying Power Herbs note eliminates charge/cooldown time on moves like Solar Beam, Hyper Beam, Sky Attack, and so on?
 Pelippers with Lucky Eggs?
 Zigzagoons holding Revives?
 Wurmples with Brightpowder?
 There are some particularly absurd starter combinations: